imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Steps

 1. Install exim4.
-You will also need openssl.
+You will also need openssl and ca-certificates.

     On Debian based systems:

     ``` bash
-    sudo apt install exim4 openssl
+    sudo apt install exim4 openssl ca-certificates
     ```

 1. Configure exim4: